A merit increase is a salary raise based on an individual’s performance, distinguishing it from general pay raises adjusted for inflation or tenure.

 What is a merit increase of five percent?

 A five percent merit increase is a significant boost for top performers who exceed expectations and make a substantial impact on business goals.
-A five percent adjustment shows an organization’s dedication to rewarding excellence and encouraging a goal-oriented culture.
+A five percent adjustment of the total previous salary shows an organization’s dedication to rewarding excellence and encouraging a goal-oriented culture.